aoliva-16/Regex-Tutorial/README.md

 # Regex Tutorial

-## Tutorial explaining regular expression funcions by breaking down expressions.
+## Tutorial explaining regular expression functions by breaking down each expression and describing its functionality.